rapidfort/demos/redis_coverage/README.md

 redis commands in each configuration, invoke some errors, and run some commands to make sure they are included in the hardened image.

-For more info on writing coverage scripts, please see https://bit.ly/rf-coverage-scripts
+For more info on writing coverage scripts, please see https://bit.ly/coverage-scripts

+### Usage: ./coverage_script.sh <namespace> <tag>